Sherri010/OperationRoom/README.md

 deadline: date

 ```
-Don't forgter to run the migration and test the new model in rails console.
+Don't forget to run the migration and test the new model in rails console.

 ## Step6: Associations
 <img src="diagram.png" style="width:300px;">
 <img src="diagram2.png" style="width:300px;">

-Your team is structure allows for:
+Your team is structure allows:

  - Each project to have multiple developers
  - Each developer to be assigned to more than one project